Take Action to Improve Indoor Air Quality in Schools

 Improving IAQ can reduce the number of student visits to the nurse's office, reduce absenteeism due to illness, and enhance the general health and well-being of all students and staff.

-Top Actions Teachers Staff and Health Professionals Can Take to Address Indoor Air Quality
+Top Actions Teachers Staff and Health Professionals Can Take to Address IAQ

-- Refer to the IAQ Tools for Schools Action Kit
+- Refer to the IAQ Tools for Schools Action Kit, Teacher's IAQ Backgrounder, and Teacher's Checklist (DOC version).

-- Indoor Air Pollution: An Introduction for Health Professionals
+- Review the Indoor Air Pollution: An Introduction for Health Professionals webpage.

 Parents and Students

 School-aged children spend a great deal of time inside school buildings.
 Parents can play an important role in creating healthy indoor school environments.
-Parents and students alike can make a powerful case for protecting health in schools.
+Parents and students who are passionate about clean, healthy indoor air are often effective members of a school's IAQ management team and can make a powerful case for protecting health in schools.

 Tell-Tale Signs that Your Child's Complaints are IAQ-Related